 Dan-Yell Screenshot.
 Image Source: Instagram

 Danyell Rascoe created Dan-Yell jewelry.
-As a child, she was fascinated with gems and stones and was inspired by a gift shop at the Smithsonian in Washington, D.C.
 After a trip to India, her passion for design reignited, and Rascoe began making jewelry for herself.
+The accessory is made of 10k gold and sterling silver and adorned with semiprecious stones.

 5. A.M.
 Thorne